The Concise and Opinionated Guide to the City

 Full drama and a Modern French Experience – August 2019

 OMG!
 The Hotel La Mondaine is so cool.
 Listen up; this new hotel north of the Gustav Moreau House Museum provides the perfect stay away from the tourist hoards for people who want tons of style and the feeling of a 5-star for a small price.
 Okay that was a mouthful.
 But it’s all true!
-La Mondaine is only a 3-star because it is small and doesn’t have a major restaurant, etc. But the guest ratings are so high that it’s now comfortably in the suburb level.
+La Mondaine is only a 3-star because it is small and doesn’t have a major restaurant, etc. But the guest ratings are so high that it’s now comfortably in the superb level.
 A twenty minute walk from the Palais Garnier, hotel remains walkable to many of the best sights but is still probably best for those who are willing to jump in a taxi or Uber once in a while.
 By the way, it has a “no children” policy.

 Update – July 2019: Fine dining on the Eiffel Tower is back!